LuisAn15/Job_alert_project/README.md

 # Job Alert Project

-This is my first web scraping project with Python.
+*(This is my first web scraping project with Python).*

+This project scrape job data from Bumeran, which is a popular job website in South America.

 Libraries used:
 1. kora
 2. bs4
 3. re

+Job post structure:

+Company:
+1. Job title
+2. URL

 ## Important: